MangoFizz/balltze/docs/plugins/introduction.md

 responsible for initializing the plugin and setting up any required resources or event listeners.
 It returns a boolean value indicating whether the plugin was loaded successfully.

-- **Plugin start:** A function that is called when the plugin is actually started by Balltze at the first/next tick of the game.

 - **Plugin unload:** A function that is called when the plugin is unloaded by Balltze.
 This function is responsible for cleaning up any resources or event listeners that were set up during the plugin load.
 This may be called when the game is closed or when the plugin is reloaded manually.